Elizabeth Warren Reportedly Pays Women Less Than Men

 A follow-up in The Daily Beast pointed out that there are a number of women in key positions on her congressional office and campaign staff.
 “When looking at pay records over the last four years, there was no ridiculous discrepancy in median incomes by gender, particularly when noting duration of employment….However, there are still worrisome trends in Warren’s employment practices.
 If you look at those paid most highly…there are more men than women at the top.”

-As the Inquisitr previously outlined, gender pay allegations also emerged in the Obama White House, the Clinton Foundation, and Hillary Clinton’s senate office, in which in the latter case the differential was found to be 28 percent.
+As the Inquisitr previously outlined, gender pay allegations also emerged in the Obama White House, the Clinton Foundation, and Hillary Clinton’s Senate office, in which in the latter case the differential was found to be 28 percent.

 “Unlike Warren and many liberals, I don’t think pay disparity necessarily means bad intentions.
 Perhaps the senator hired the people best for each job instead of giving a specific demographic a leg up.
 But if that is the case, she should realize that many other organizations do that too.
-It doesn’t necessarily show horrific, sexist business practices,” The Daily Beast writer noted about the Elizabeth Warren equal pay issue.
+It doesn’t necessarily show horrific, sexist business practices,” the Daily Beast writer noted about the Elizabeth Warren equal pay issue.

-Apart from the often arbitrariness of the workplace that can impact both genders, the Inqusitr, The Daily Beast and the New York Post, along with other outlets, maintain that factors aside from gender bias — such as industry, seniority, and/or hours worked — may play a role in the gender pay gap.
+Apart from the often arbitrariness of the workplace that can impact both genders, the Inquisitr, The Daily Beast, and the New York Post, along with other outlets, maintain that factors aside from gender bias — such as industry, seniority, and/or hours worked — may play a role in the gender pay gap.

 Separately, in running against then-Senator Scott Brown in 2012, Elizabeth Warren insisted that she was 1/32 Cherokee, but no formal corroboration of this claim’s validity has emerged.
 There are allegations that Warren nonetheless used her “minority” status to obtain important law teaching positions at several Ivy League universities under affirmative action.
 Last year, a prominent Native American writer referred to Warren as a “Pretendian.”
 In 2012, Cherokee genealogist Twila Barnes asserted that no authentication existed for Warren’s purported Native American heritage.